 Every student with a documented disability has the responsibility to:

-- Identify themselves in a timely manner to the disabilities coordinator or the instructor as an individual with a disability.
+- Identify themselves in a timely manner to the Disabilities Support Services Coordinator or the instructor as an individual with a disability.

 - Meet the college's qualifications and essential technical, academic and institutional standards.

 - Provide documentation from an appropriate professional source that verifies the extent of the disability, functional limitations, and the need for specific accommodations.

 - Follow specific procedures for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids.

 - Assume personal responsibility for taking any medications.

 - Comply with the Student Code of Conduct as written in the college catalog.

 - Request current documentation from a student completed by an appropriate professional source to verify the need for reasonable accommodations, academic adjustments, and/or auxiliary aids.